 The 39 Apartments of Ludwig van Beethoven, Jonah Winter

 This one is one of our favorites.
-In this vibrant story, the author sets out to investigate why Beethoven lived in 39 apartments in and around Vienna.
-Historians still don’t know for certain why Beethoven moved so much and how he managed to move five pianos in and out of small doorways, attic studios, and basement flats.
-But Jonah Winter’s has come up with a very creative take on the whole affair.
+In this vibrant story, the author sets out to investigate why Beethoven lived in 39 different apartments in and around Vienna.
+Historians still don’t know for certain why Beethoven moved so much and just how he managed to move five pianos in and out of the tiny doorways, attic studios, and basement flats.
+But Jonah Winter has come up with a very creative take on the whole affair.

 Despite the hilarity and humor, this book is an examination of human suffering.
-Can you imagine how it must have felt to be the best composer in the world and to be absolutely deaf?
-No wonder he lost his mind!
+Can you imagine how it must have felt to be the best composer in the world and to know that you were going deaf?
 This is the kind of book that makes my kids realize it’s actually a privilege to sit down at the piano and play.
 The first thing my daughter does after reading this book is to make a beeline for the piano to play some Beethoven pieces.

 Froggy Plays in the Band, Jonathan London